bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_operating_modes.md

 {% autocrossref %}

-Currently there are two primary methods of validating the block chain as a client: Full nodes and SPV clients.
+Currently there are two primary methods of validating the blockchain as a client: Full nodes and SPV clients.
 Other methods, such as server-trusting methods, are not discussed as they are not recommended.

 {% endautocrossref %}